palmerabollo/rvo2-js/README.md

 RVO2 port to Javasript
 ----------------------

-'''RVO2 Library: Reciprocal Collision Avoidance for Real-Time Multi-Agent Simulation'''.
+RVO2 Library: Reciprocal Collision Avoidance for Real-Time Multi-Agent Simulation.

-This is an '''alpha release''' of a RVO2 port from the [http://rvo-unity.chezslan.fr C# version] to Javascript, only for research purposes and still not intended to be used in production environments.
+This is an '''alpha release''' of a RVO2 port from the [C# version](http://rvo-unity.chezslan.fr) to Javascript, only for research purposes and still not intended to be used in production environments.

-Paper with full details as well as C++ code can be found at the [http://gamma.cs.unc.edu/RVO2 original authors' site].
+Paper with full details as well as C++ code can be found at the [original authors' site](http://gamma.cs.unc.edu/RVO2).

 Usage
 -----

-### Import javascript files
+### Import core javascript files

 ~~~~
 	<script type="text/javascript" src="lib/common.js"></script>